 Where to eat

-- From typical Nepali dishes to Asian to Continental, you can find the array of culinary delights.
-You can try Nepali staple food—dal (lentils), bhat (rice), and tarkari (vegetable curry).
-Make sure to try Momo (believed to be of Tibetan origin but refined in Nepal, as I like to say) with a chutney that every restaurant serves.
-Either dine in some top-notch restaurant or some decent restaurant, the choice is yours to make your dining experience a memorable one.
+From typical Nepali dishes to Asian to Continental, you can find an array of culinary delights.
+Whether dine in some top-notch restaurant or some decent restaurant, the choice is yours to make your dining experience a memorable one.
 You should get out of the Lakeside area if you want to save some cash by having cheaper eateries.

-This is the end of the travel guide to Pokhara, Nepal.
+This is the end of the list of top places to visit in Pokhara and a travel guide for Pokhara.
 Here I have listed most of the possibilities you can have while traveling to Pokhara.
 You might get overwhelmed by these possibilities and get confused as to which one to follow.
 Relieving you with these confusions, I have prepared the best itineraries to follow while you are in Pokhara.